Terms of business

 6. Payment of fees

 We will discuss your payment options with you and answer any questions you have.
 We will not charge you anything until you have agreed how we are to be paid.
 We will set out our charges separately and we will tell you if you have to pay VAT when you engage us.
-The “Engagement Letter” and these Terms will together form your contractual relationship with us.
+These Terms will form your contractual relationship with us.

 Our charging structure is flexible, so as to best suit the work you have asked us to carry out.
 It is not possible to set out the many and various circumstances and services that may attach to different charging structures here, but we will agree that specifically with you, in writing, before we start work.